romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the different types of Enterprise Support available from GitHub?
+Q: What are the different types of Enterprise Support available from GitHub?
 <details><summary>Show the answer</summary><p>

 - **GitHub Enterprise Premium Plus support**